mitre/saf_action/README.md

 ### Output

-As determined by the input command.
+As determined by input command.

 ## Secrets